YowSiaoKang/tp/docs/UserGuide.md

 ## Navigating the GUI

-Match has a Graphical User Interface (GUI) that provides a pleasant visual experience on top of comphrehensive functionality.
+Match has a Graphical User Interface (GUI) that provides a pleasant visual experience on top of comprehensive functionality.
-Here is a quick look at the two different tabs present in Match:
+Here is a quick look at the **two** different tabs present in Match:

-### 1) Volunteers Tab
+### Volunteers Tab
-Volunteer tab is the default tab, displaying all volunteers and their availability on a single screen.
+Volunteers tab is the default tab, displaying all volunteers :ok_man: and their availability on a single screen.
 This view is useful for finding volunteers, which you will learn how to accomplish later!

 ![Volunteers Tab](images/VolunteersTab.png)

-### 2) Assignments Tab
+### Assignments Tab
-Assignment tab is the alternate tab that displays all assignments.
-This view helps you manage all of your assignments.
+Assignments tab is the alternate tab that displays all assignments :briefcase:.
+This view helps you manage all the assignments for your volunteers.

 ![Assignments Tab](images/AssignmentsTab.png)